 For those reading this page and are not familiar with the certification levels, I have provided a breakout of the skill sets trained and evaluated at each certification level.
 Also, my certification grades have been provided for review.

-Currently I am the head coach for the Junior Program at Daffodil Bowling Center.
+Currently I am the head coach for the Junior Program at Daffodil Bowling Center and give Professional Lessons every Monday afternoon from 2:00 PM to 5:00 PM.

 Screen capture of a Pre-Bowl session in 2015.